 - Aim to split the tail evenly in two, and completely in half.

-Removing the tail meat raw in one, whole piece lends itself to butter poaching or gentle steaming.
+Removing the tail meat raw in one, the whole piece lends itself to butter poaching or gentle steaming.
 It’s easiest to remove the meat while the lobsters are still warm.

 - Turn the lobster tail on its back, with the softer under-shell up.

-- With kitchen shears,starting from the big end to the fan-tail, cut a slit on each side of the back of the tail so the entire back membrane piece can be pealed back.
+- With kitchen shears, starting from the big end to the fan-tail, cut a slit on each side of the back of the tail so the entire back membrane piece can be peeled back.

 - Pull the middle of the underside membrane back like a band-aid.